The Scary Train

 What about large groups?

 We are able to accommodate any size groups with advance registration.
 Bus access is available.
 Groups of 50 or more with advance registration can ride on their own railroad car, groups of 200 or more can ride on their own train.
 For groups of 20 or more we can arrange custom package values that can include meal vouchers and additional featured activities.
-We encourage large groups to arrive no later then 6:30 to be able to enjoy the first train ride out, enabling them to enjoy other activities as their schedule allows.
+We encourage large groups to arrive no later than 6:45 to be able to enjoy the first train ride out, enabling them to enjoy other activities as their schedule allows.
 Group reservations and additional information are available now by contacting us at firstname.lastname@example.org.

 What happens in the case of inclement weather?

 This event is rain or shine.
 We do everything in our power to remain open for all event dates.
 In the case of high winds we may not be able to offer all activities for safety reasons.
 No refunds or exchanges to those who are unable to attend their scheduled night due to weather conditions.
 In the rare case of a cancellation, we will post a notice online, as well as update our main phone recording at 352-812-7435.
-Tickets for an upcoming date or future visit may be offered at the discretion of management in the event of a cancellation.
+Refunds or Tickets for an upcoming date or future visit may be offered at the discretion of management in the event of a cancellation.

 What can I bring with me?